elixr-games/elics/docs/architecture/world.md

 world.registerComponent(PositionComponent);
 ```

----

 ### Creating an Entity

-Entities are created dynamically and can be extended with components:
+Entities are created dynamically using the `createEntity()` method.
+Once created, entities can be extended with registered components.

 ```ts
 const entity = world.createEntity();
 entity.addComponent(PositionComponent, { x: 10, y: 20, z: 30 });
 ```

----

 ### Registering and Managing Systems

-Define systems to process entity logic:
+Systems encapsulate application logic and declare their required queries.
+They are registered with optional configuration data and a priority setting that determines execution order.

 ```ts
 import { System } from 'elics';